oneearedrabbit/karotz/README.md

 [15] : Exit
 ```

-Enter 14 and add console=ttySAC0,115200 init=/bin/sh as user boot
+Enter 14 and add `console=ttySAC0,115200 init=/bin/sh` as user boot
 parameter.
 Now you can back to the previous menu by entering 15 and
 then press 2 to run Karotz.

-After this you can add extra user with empty password:
+After this you can add an extra user with a blank password:
 ```
 echo 'karotz::0:0:karotz:/usr/karotz:/bin/bash' >> '/etc/passwd'
 ```